Dame Elisabeth Frink 1930 To 1993. Hawk, 1969. Bird Of Prey. Framed Mid 20th Century Vintage British Watercolour Painting.

 © Big Sky Fine Art

 This original watercolour on paper painting of a hawk by Dame Elizabeth Frink is executed in pale neutral tones.
 The magnificent bird lies upside down, with his head in the bottom left portion of the image.
 The artist has concentrated the detail on the head, with the precisely painted beak and dark eyes both closed.
-The fathers on the back of the bird’s neck fall softly backwards, whilst his great powerful wings reach upwards to the top of the image, the strokes of the artist’s brush delineating the long feathers.
+The feathers on the back of the bird’s neck fall softly backwards, whilst his great powerful wings reach upwards to the top of the image, the strokes of the artist’s brush delineating the long feathers.
 This is a powerful work which speaks of the majesty of its subject.

 We provide a professional shipping and delivery service which is free to customers in the UK, Europe, USA and Canada.
 We can also provide other worldwide delivery on any purchase.
 Please contact us for further information.